etendosoftware/com.etendoerp.copilot/README.md

 * Using docker, make sure `.env` is created and all the variables are set, only then run `docker run --env-file .env -p 5001:5001 etendo/chatbot_etendo`.
 You can set the port that you want, just be sure to set the same port in the image from `.env` if not, the api will never be reached.

 * The `AGENT_TYPE` environment variable should be used to set the agent type.
-There are three available agent: `langchain`, `openai-assistant` and `openapi`.
+There are three available agent: `langchain`, `openai-assistant` and `openapi-spec`.
 By default copilot will be executed for `langchain`.

 * Mount code as volume: `docker run --env-file .env -p 5001:5001 -v $(pwd)/copilot:/app/copilot etendo/chatbot_etendo`.